Kalima-Systems/Kalima-Tuto/README.md

 - API_Java : Java tutorial to communicate with the blockchain
 - AndroidExample : Android tutorial to communicate with the blockchain through a KalimaService
 - CSharpExample : C# tutorial to communicate with the blockchain
-- restAPI : REST Api for Kalima Blockchain
+- restAPI : REST API for Kalima Blockchain
 - JavaScript_Smart_Contracts : How to create JavaScript Smart Contracts
 - CExample : C tutorial to communicate with the blockchain
 - Kalima_Explorer : Kalima Explorer tutorial